Characters: Harry Potter The Trio

 - Blind Without 'Em: Though he seldom drops his glasses.

-- Book Dumb: He gets by mostly by practice and reliance on Hermione, aside from a few isolated moments like doing his homework, he never seems to have read many books and still relies on Hermione and Ron for Info Dump well into his sixth year despite being part of wizard culture for sometime now.
+- Book Dumb: He gets by mostly by practice and reliance on Hermione, aside from a few isolated moments like doing his homework, he never seems to have read many books and still relies on Hermione and Ron for Info Dump well into his sixth year despite having been part of wizard culture for sometime now.
+In the middle of the series it becomes clear that Harry is a genius in Defense Against The Dark Arts, almost to the point of being a prodigy.

 - This does come back to bite him in the ass during the beginning of Deathly Hallows, in which the Order distributes several of its members, disguised as Harry, across several teams so that the Death Eaters will have a harder time finding and killing the real thing.
 When Harry disarms an Imperiused Stan Shunpike, his use of the spell tips off the other Death Eaters, and quickly alerts Voldemort to his location.

-- A Boy And His Owl: Develops a close bond with his pet owl, Hedwig.
-Making her death even harder on Harry.
+- A Boy and His X: A Boy And His Owl.
+Develops a close bond with his pet owl, Hedwig.
+This makes her death even harder on Harry.

 - It's also made clear one reason he's so bad at Potions is because Snape is his teacher.
 During his O.W.L.
 Harry's narration notes that the class is much easier without the pressure of Snape waiting to find something to punish him for.